clemenko/dc18_supply_chain/readme.md

 **Easy Way:**

-Since we `git cloned` the repo for this workshop we can use a script that will create the repo.
+Since we used `git clone` to copy the repository to `worker3` for this workshop, there is a script from that will create the DTR repositories.

 ```
 ./dc18_supply_chain/create_repos.sh